eric-downes/magnus/README.md

 ## Algorithm Details

-MAGNUS uses an adaptive approach with four strategies based on row characteristics:
+MAGNUS uses one of four strategies based on row characteristics:

 1. **Sort-based**: For small intermediate products
 2. **Dense Accumulation**: When intermediate products fit in L2 cache